armin-reichert/mazes/README.md

 underlying graph manipulation, not polluted by details of rendering and internals of the used grid data structure.

+The maze generation code has no dependencies to any UI library (AWT, Swing, JavaFX).

 To achieve this
 - Graph and Grid interfaces are provided as the API on which the generators operate
 - An efficient implementation of the Grid API is provided